An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Global rare earth miners (China dominates)

-At this time about 80%+ of rare earths come from China.
-China's major rare earth mine is Baiyun Obo, located in Mongolia.
+At this time, about 80%+ of rare earths come from China.
+China's major rare earth mine is Baiyun Obo, located in Inner Mongolia.
 It is the world's largest known REE deposit.
 Reserves are estimated at more than 40 million tons of REE minerals grading at 3-5.4% REE (70% of world's known REE reserves).

-The giant Baiyun Obo rare earths mine in Mongolia
+The giant Baiyun Obo rare earths mine in Inner Mongolia

 China's listed rare earths companies

-Outside of China there are only two global rare earths producers - Lynas Corporation and MP Materials.
+Outside of China, there are only two global rare earths producers - Lynas Corporation and MP Materials.
 They are discussed below.
 The rest of the rare earths companies discussed are still in the development stage, typically developing and/or waiting funding to make the next step to production.

 Summary of major rare earth global projects